What our readers are saying

 I often wish I could just use a 1:1 gluten free flour mix, but they typically have potato starch in them and my body is not a fan of potatoes, so…I do a lot of baking with almond flour.
 For these blueberry muffins, I’ve combined almond flour and tapioca flour, which results in a crusty outside and light and fluffy inside of the muffins.

 Make sure to use blanched almond flour.
 You want blanched almond flour rather than almond meal for this recipe.
-Here’s why:
+Here’s why from testing:

 - It’s finer and lighter and results in a fluffier texture.

 - Visually the muffins look prettier.
-If you used almond meal the muffins would be more of a brown color.
+If you use almond meal the muffins turn out more of a brown color.

 You can use any of those options.
 I tested them all out.
 The only caveat is that if you choose fresh or frozen blueberries, you’ll want to make sure to store your muffins in the fridge.
 Otherwise, they turn to mush in about a day on the counter.
 They’ll stay fresh about 5-7 days in the fridge though!